+Moroccan Fantasies

-Moroccan Fantasies An Exclusive Small Group Cuisine & Culture Tour October 31 - November 10, 2021 | RESERVATION FORM
+An Exclusive Small Group Private Cuisine & Culture Tour 11 Days/10 Nights Spring/Fall 2024 based on availability | RESERVATION FORM

-To reserve a place, return this form and a signed mutual waiver and indemnity agreement with your conditionally refundable deposit of \$2,000 per person, by July 12, 2021 to the below address.
+To reserve a place, return this form and a signed mutual waiver and indemnity agreement with your partially refundable deposit of \$xxx per person, by Date TBD to the below address.
 Deposits and balances are payable only by checks made out to "Alex Safos, Indigo Gazelle Tours."